ubports/system-image/ini-manpage.rst

 The section that starts with ``[system]`` defines attributes of the local system to be upgraded.
 Every system has an upgrade *channel* and a *device* name.
 The channel roughly indicates the frequency with which the server will provide upgrades.
+The system is queried for the device.
 The channel and device combine to define a URL path on the server to look for upgrades appropriate to the given device on the given schedule.
 The specification for these paths is given in `[1]`_.

 This section contains the following variables:

 channel
     The upgrade channel.

-device
-    This system's device type.

 build_file
     The file on the local file system containing the system's current build